Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Napster interface](https://regmedia.co.uk/2011/10/06/napster.gif)

 Remember what it was like to purchase music in 1999: standing in a CD aisle, surrounded by rows of disc jackets, debating in your head which album to spend your $20 on.
 J-Lo?
 Smashmouth?
 Or maybe Jay-Z?
-To participate in pop culture, you must take sides.
-Every purchase is a careful tradeoff.
-In this world, music is scarce and precious.
+To participate in pop culture, you had to take sides.
+Every purchase was a careful tradeoff.
+Music was scarce and precious.

 But Napster changed all that.
-It was like a bank vault of music was propped open, free for anyone to take.
-Entirely by word of mouth, Napster spread across America like a riot, clogging up bandwidth all across college campuses.
+It was like a bank vault of music was propped open, free for anyone to plunder.
+Entirely by word of mouth, Napster spread across America like a riot, clogging up bandwidth on college campuses and landlines.

 Soon, Napster was thrust into news headlines thanks to legal challenges from Metallica and Dr. Dre.
 The [Streisand effect](https://en.wikipedia.org/wiki/Streisand_effect) struck, and Napster seized the national conscience.
 At its peak in 2001, the service had more than [80M registered users](https://www.lifewire.com/history-of-napster-2438592).

-Record labels were well aware their business models were directly threatened by file sharing.
+Meanwhile, the record labels were well aware their business models were threatened by file sharing.
 The RIAA mobilized and [filed numerous lawsuits against file sharing services beginning in 1997](https://en.wikipedia.org/wiki/Trade_group_efforts_against_file_sharing#Litigation), eventually culminating in a strategy of suing individual consumers.
 They hoped these tactics would create a chilling effect on file sharing, but record sales continued to decline after 1999.
 They didn't know it yet, but this was the turning point after which the music-industrial complex would never recover.

 It was decided that Napster had to be made an example.
 After a lengthy court case, a judge ruled Napster liable for all of its users' copyright infringement, despite the fact that Napster's servers didn't host any copyrighted content.
 This legal doctrine, known as [*vicarious infringement*](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.#Vicarious_infringement), was the death knell of Napster and of any file sharing-based business model.
 Napster was driven to bankruptcy and forced to clamp down on all illegal file sharing.
 But Napster's defeat was only the beginning.